lindaess/mypop-teams/README.md

 ### PowerShell DSC

 PowerShell Desired State Configuration (DSC) enables you to manage your IT development infrastructure with configuration as code.
-This sample uses DSC to configure the VMs to run the Teams Voice Echo Bot.
+This sample uses DSC to configure the VMs to run the Teams Voice MYPOP Bot.
 Here are a few examples of where we are using DSC:

 - Set environment variables on the VM
 - Install software